opulo-inc/docs/content/en/openpnp/calibration/nozzle-offset/index.md

   Calibrating the offset of the nozzle from the top camera
 ---

-Now we need to tell OpenPnP how far the nozzle is away from the center point of the top camera.
+Now we need to tell OpenPnP how far the nozzle(s) is/are away from the center point of the top camera.
 OpenPnP has a built in "wizard" to help set this offset, so we'll use that to help us do it.
 You can read the OpenPnP docs about this step [here](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Nozzle-Setup#head-offsets).

 **NOTE:** OpenPnP has some new methods of calibration using a secondary fiducial at a different Z height, and a small piece of paper.
 If you'd like to explore this method of calibration, you can find the OpenPnP docs about this process [here](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-precision-camera-to-nozzle-offsets).
 This process requires [making and installing a calibration rig](https://github.com/openpnp/openpnp/wiki/Vision-Solutions#calibration-rig), [3D Units per Pixel calibration](https://github.com/openpnp/openpnp/wiki/3D-Units-per-Pixel), and [Advanced Camera Calibration](https://github.com/openpnp/openpnp/wiki/Advanced-Camera-Calibration).

-1. Select your nozzle in the device tree, and click on the `Offset Wizard` menu option.
+1. Select your left nozzle (N1) in the device tree, and click on the `Offset Wizard` menu option.
 Leave the `Include Z?` box unchecked.
 Read the instructions that OpenPnP provides in this window.

 {{< container-image path="images/Screen Shot 2022-05-19 at 2.17.07 PM.png" alt="" >}}